lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/README.md

 ## 05-hello-http-streaming
 Illustrates how to stream an image from a Node.js HTTP server to the client using Readable and Writable streams.

+## 06-ecmascript6-classes-node
+Compares the syntax of prototype classes and the new ES6 class syntax.